Mike Everitt (baseball)

-Mike G. Everitt (born August 22, 1964) is a retired Major League Baseball umpire, who wore number 57.
+Mike G. Everitt (born August 22, 1964) is an American former Major League Baseball umpire, who wore number 57.
 He worked in the American League from 1996 to 1999 and throughout both major leagues from 2000 to 2019.

 Early life

 Everitt attended Aztec High School in Aztec, New Mexico.
 He played several sports at the school and graduated in 1982.
 He appeared in that year's Connie Mack World Series.